-- 1. The cryptographic module provides three distinct operator roles.
+- 1. The cryptographic module shall provide three distinct operator roles.
 These are the Operations role, the Cryptographic-Officer role, and the Transaction Processing role. - 2.
-The cryptographic module provides identity-based authentication. - 3.
-When the module has not been placed in a valid role, the operator does not have access to any cryptographic services. - 4.
-The cryptographic module encrypts message data using a FIPS-allowable TLS cipher suite when TLS is used (see Section 14 of this document). - 5.
-The cryptographic module performs the Power-Up and Conditional self-tests as specified in Section 8.1, below. - 6.
-The cryptographic module clears previous authentications on power off/cycle. - 7.
-Any time the cryptographic module is in an idle state, the operator is able to command the module to perform the Power-Up self-test. - 8.
-Prior to each use, the DRBG is tested using the conditional test specified in FIPS 140-2 §4.9.2 (continuous RNG test). - 9.
-Data output is logically inhibited during key generation, self-tests, zeroization, and error states using separate system processes. - 10.
-Zeroization clears all CSPs in at most one-tenth of a second. - 11.
-Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 12.
-The module does not support the update of the logical serial number or vendor ID. - 13.
-If the cryptographic module remains inactive in any valid role for a maximum period of five minutes, the module automatically logs out the operator. - 14.
-This validation does not provide assurance of algorithmic compliance in the non-FIPS-Approved modes.
+The cryptographic module shall provide identity-based authentication. - 3.
+When the module has not been placed in a valid role, the operator shall not have access to any cryptographic services. - 4.
+The cryptographic module shall encrypt message data using an approved TLS cipher suite when TLS is used. - 5.
+The cryptographic module shall perform the Power-Up and Conditional self-tests as specified in section 8.1 below. - 6.
+The cryptographic module shall clear previous authentications on power off/cycle. - 7.
+Any time the cryptographic module is in an idle state, the operator shall be capable of commanding the module to perform the Power-Up self-test. - 8.
+Prior to each use, the DRBG shall be tested using the conditional test specified in FIPS 140-2 §4.9.2. - 9.
+Data output shall be logically inhibited during key generation, self-tests, zeroization, and error states using separate system processes. - 10.
+Zeroization shall clear all CSPs in at most one-tenth of a second. - 11.
+Status information shall not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 12.
+The module shall not support the update of the logical serial number or vendor ID. - 13.
+If the cryptographic module remains inactive in any valid role for a maximum period of five minutes, the module shall automatically log-out the operator.